 You can only use the frequencies shown in the class licence and only for the specific purpose described.
 Relevant channels for Automatic Identification System (AIS), VHF Data Exchange System (VDES) and Application Specific Messages (ASM) are also listed in the class licence.

 To use other frequencies, you must apply for an apparatus licence.

 Inmarsat satellite frequencies come under the communication with a space object class licence.

 Emergency position indicating radio beacons (EPIRBs) come under the emergency locating devices class licence.

 VHF maritime mobile frequencies and their permitted uses are set out in the VHF maritime mobile band – Channel allocations.

 You must use an appropriate form of identification when transmitting with your maritime radio.

-If using Digital Selective Calling, you must use a maritime mobile service identity issued by the Australian Maritime Safety Authority to identify the station.
+If using Digital Selective Calling (DSC), you must use a maritime mobile service identity (MMSI) issued by the Australian Maritime Safety Authority to identify the station.